Tau Tridents at Accelerator Neutrino Facilities: Introduction

-Even more challenging than simply observing $\nu_\tau$ charged-current (CC) interaction is to study neutrino trident production involving taus.
+Even more challenging than simply observing $\nu_\tau$ charged-current (CC) interactions is to study neutrino trident production involving taus.
 Neutrino tridents are SM processes involving the creation of a charged-lepton pair via an energetic neutrino scattering with a nucleus, $\nu_\ell N \to \nu_{\ell'} \ell \ell' N $~\cite{Czyz:1964zz} (see Fig.~\ref{fig:NTP}).
-Although rare, these processes provide a precision test of the SM weak sector~\cite{Brown:1972vne}, as they are affected by both $W$ and $Z$-mediated interactions.
-They are also relevant for BSM physics searches, and in particular, tridents with $\ell\neq \ell'$ will be an important background for charged lepton-flavor violation searches (see e.g.,~Refs.~\cite{Altmannshofer:2014pba, Magill:2017mps,Ballett:2019xoj, Shimomura:2020tmg, Cheng:2022jyi, Bigaran:2022giz}).
-So far, only the dimuon trident $\nu_\mu N \to \nu_\mu \mu^+\mu^- N $ has been observed at $\sim 3\sigma$ level by CHARM~\cite{CHARM-II:1990dvf} and CCFR~\cite{CCFR:1991lpl} experiments (see also NuTeV~\cite{NuTeV:1998khj, NuTeV:1999wlw}) while the other $\ell\ell'$ final states have never been observed.
+Although rare, these processes provide a precision test of the SM weak sector, as they involve both $W$ and $Z$-mediated interactions (see e.g.,~\cite{Brown:1972vne, CHARM-II:1990dvf, CCFR:1991lpl, NuTeV:1999wlw, deGouvea:2019wav}).
+They are also relevant for BSM physics searches, and in particular, tridents with $\ell\neq \ell'$ will be an important background for charged lepton-flavor violation searches (see e.g.,~\cite{Altmannshofer:2014pba, Magill:2017mps,Ballett:2019xoj, Shimomura:2020tmg, Cheng:2022jyi, Bigaran:2022giz}).
+So far, only the dimuon trident $\nu_\mu N \to \nu_\mu \mu^+\mu^- N $ has been observed at $\sim 3\sigma$ level by CHARM~\cite{CHARM-II:1990dvf} and CCFR~\cite{CCFR:1991lpl} experiments (see also NuTeV~\cite{NuTeV:1998khj, NuTeV:1999wlw}), whereas the other $\ell\ell'$ final states are yet to be observed.
 This has motivated new proposals for observing tridents using future accelerator~\cite{Magill:2016hgc, Ballett:2018uuc, Altmannshofer:2019zhy} and collider~\cite{Francener:2024wul, Altmannshofer:2024hqd} neutrino experiments, as well as at neutrino telescopes~\cite{Ge:2017poy, Zhou:2019frk}.
 Typically in the literature, studies have focused on the electron and muon tridents due to their relatively smaller energy threshold.
 The few existing studies~\cite{Formaggio:2012cpf,Magill:2016hgc,Zhou:2019vxt} which briefly mentioned tau tridents have highlighted their low likelihood in standard accelerator-neutrino setups originating from $\nu_\mu$ scattering, particularly at near detectors.